timstoddard/coursefindr/README.md

 Known bugs:

-    -Http get requests do not update the view after completion (tried everything I could find, but nothing worked) -> workaround: use “fetch courses” button - click it until the courses load)
+    -Http get requests do not update the view after completion (tried everything I could find, but nothing worked).
+Workaround: use “fetch courses” button - click it until the courses load).

 Angular uses gulp to run

-PHP and MySQL both use servers run by MAMP — PHP REST API is in the php folder, the MySQL table is in the MySql table folder
+PHP and MySQL both use servers run by MAMP — PHP REST API is in the php folder, the MySQL table is in the MySql table folder (I used myPhpAdmin to import it into the MAMP MySQL server)